compiler-research/CppInterOp/docs/UsingCppInterOp.rst

-cppyy is a major use case for CppInterOp. cppyy is an automatic run-time bindings generator for Python and C++, and supports a wide range of C++ features (e.g., template instantiation).
+cppyy is a major use case for CppInterOp. cppyy is an automatic run-time bindings generator for Python and C++, and supports a wide range of C++ features, including template instantiation.
 It operates on demand and generates only what is necessary.
 It requires a compiler (Cling or Clang-REPL) that can be available during program runtime.